MHCommunity/mousehunt-improved/README.md

 - Keyboard Shortcuts
   - Press '?' to see a list of keyboard shortcuts.

+- Lucky Golden Shield Duration & Reminder
+  - Shows the time remaining on your Lucky Golden Shield in the HUD.

 - Location Dashboard
   - See location HUD information in a dashboard available in the top dropdown menu.
   - Currently supports: